-Privacy policies are different from data security agreements and cookie policies.
-A data security agreement is an internal document that outlines how you, your company, and any third-party vendors will work to safely handle your customers’ personal information.
+Privacy policies are different from data protection (or security) agreements and cookie policies.
+A data protection agreement is an internal document that outlines how you, your company, and any third-party vendors will work to safely handle your customers’ personal information.
 Your customers are unlikely to ever have a reason to read your data security agreement.

 In short: Yes!
 Several privacy regulation laws require privacy policies.
 This is a fairly recent development, and the laws aren’t the same everywhere.